Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/index.md

 All entities in a composite runtime group must have unique names and IDs.
-For example, if two members of a composite runtime group both have a service named `example_service`, it will cause an [invariance](/konnect/runtime-manager/composite-runtime-groups/invariances/) which must be resolved to restore function.
+For example, if two members of a composite runtime group both have a service named `example_service`, it will cause a [conflict](/konnect/runtime-manager/composite-runtime-groups/conflicts/) which must be resolved to restore function.

 A number of Kong entities can be associated with another Kong entity.
 Based on the type of association, the behavior of these associated entities in a composite runtime group follows one of these patterns: